-Test for continuity between coil leads shown in Figure 21; all pairs should have equal resistance.
-Use an accurate instrument for this test such as a Kelvin Bridge.
-Resistance values at 77° F (25° C) are given in Table 2.
+Measure stator resistance by connecting the stator output leads in the series -Y configuration shown in Figure 21.
+Use an accurate instrument such as a Kelvin Bridge to measure the resistance between the output leads specified.
+Resistance values at 77°F (25°C) are given in Table 2.
+All readings should be approximately the same.